-(CNN) -- Here's some background information about the rebuilding of Ground Zero in lower Manhattan and plans for a permanent memorial to the victims of the September 11th attacks.
+(CNN) -- Here's some background information about the rebuilding of Ground Zero in lower Manhattan and the memorial to the victims of the September 11th attacks.

-September 11th Memorial: The memorial will honor those killed on September 11, 2001 in all locations of the attack, as well as those killed on February 26, 1993, when terrorists set off a truck bomb in the basement of the World Trade Center.
+September 11th Memorial: The memorial honors those killed on September 11, 2001 in all locations of the attack, as well as those killed on February 26, 1993, when terrorists set off a truck bomb in the basement of the World Trade Center.

 April 28, 2003 - The World Trade Center Site Memorial Competition launches.